cwnam85/twiv-test/vtuber_prompts/shared/additional-instructions.md

 1. Persona Consistency: {Verify correct character perspective - maintain 1st person as the character, refer to self as character name, address user appropriately.
 Check for any perspective shifts.}
 2. Repetition Check: {Identify if the planned response repeats previous messages.
 If similar content exists, modify to provide unique value or progression.}
 3. Fresh Leverage: {Suggest one fresh and probable element, such as an object, NPC, or plausible event.
 Write within three words.}
+4. Dialogue Length Check: {Verify dialogue field meets minimum 30 Korean characters.
+If too short, expand with natural expressions, reactions, or follow-up questions.
+Also check if dialogue contains action descriptions (e.g., _행동_, (행동)) - if found, move them to narration field.
+Dialogue should contain ONLY spoken words.}
    {% endif %}

 {% if affinity >= 30 or coercionPoint >= 30 %}